 Located in central southern England, Oxford is a city that’s well-known for its prestigious university, which was founded in the 12th century.
 It is known for its renowned university, which was founded in 1096.

 The city’s thirty-eight colleges in the medieval center earned the nickname “City of Dreaming Spires” by poet Matthew Arnold.

 The High Street is home to University College and Magdalen College.
 Unfortunately, it’s not blessed with a professional soccer team in the Premier League.

 Oxford was relegated to the Conference National after finishing 23rd in the English league, making them the first former winners of a major trophy to be relegated from the Premier League.

 Newport is a market town in the Shropshire borough of Telford and Wrekin.
 It is located near the Shropshire-Staffordshire borders, 6 miles north of Telford and 12 miles west of Stafford.

-The parish of the town had 10,814 residents in the 2001 census, but by the 2011 census, the population had climbed to 11,387.
-The town is included in the Telford urban area, according to the ONS.
+The town’s parish had 10,814 residents in the 2001 census, but by the 2011 census, the population had climbed to 11,387.
+According to the ONS, the town is included in the Telford urban area.

-Although it is in Wales, Newport, like Swansea and Cardiff, compete in England and are now in League Two.
+Although it is in Wales, Newport, like Swansea and Cardiff, competes in England and is now in League Two.
 Newport has suffered almost 25 years in a non-league position.

-Newport was a major coal port in the nineteenth century, but the fall of the industry has had an impact on the area in the twentieth century and beyond.
+Newport was a major coal port in the nineteenth century, but the industry’s fall impacted the area in the twentieth century and beyond.